 How can I Treat Pre-Existing Acne Scars?

-Despite taking careful precautions, many patients still development acne scars.
+Despite taking careful precautions, many patients still develop acne scar.
 In these cases, we recommend that patients undergo a minimally invasive chemical peel.
 This simple treatment can dramatically improve the appearance of most acne scars without significant discomfort or downtime.

 Before undergoing a chemical peel, patients must first schedule a consultation appointment with Dr. Porcia Love.
 During this appointment, Dr. Love will carefully examine each patient’s acne scars in order to decide if a chemical peel is right for them.